adi2004sz/Minimal-OS-Kernel/README.md

-# Minimal-OS-Kernel
+# Minimal-bootloader
-This is a x86 dual-stage bootloader that transitions from 16-bit real mode to 32-bit protected mode, and loads a simple kernel that writes a success message and renders a colorful box in VGA text mode.
+This is a x86 dual-stage bootloader that transitions from 16-bit real mode to 32-bit protected mode, and loads a simple program that writes a success message and renders a colorful box in VGA text mode.
 The project is not finished and it is ongoing.

 ## Project Structure

-Minimal-OS-Kernel/
+Minimal-bootloader/

 ├── boot.asm           # First stage bootloader (512 bytes, lives in MBR)

 ├── second_stage.asm   # Loads kernel, enters protected mode, and jumps to kernel

-├── kernel.asm         # 32-bit protected mode kernel with VGA output
+├── kernel.asm         # 32-bit protected mode program (kernel) with VGA output

 ├── Makefile